 Premises Liability and Drowning Incidents

-A pool is part of a property, and therefore the owner of the property has a duty to ensure safety and can be held liable for their negligence if they fail to maintain adequate safety measures.
+A pool is part of a property; therefore, the property owner has a duty to ensure safety and can be held liable for their negligence if they fail to maintain adequate safety measures.
 This includes:

 - Posting signage where there are safety hazards